Cryptozoospermia or cryptospermia is a severe alteration of sperm concentration and, therefore, a cause of male infertility.

 Cryptozoospermia & pregnancy

 Men with cryptozoospermia who have been trying to conceive for a long time find it considerably difficult to achieve a natural pregnancy due to their almost non-existent sperm count.
-The good news is that pregnancy is still possible, yet unlikely, as long as there are a few sperm live in the sperm specimen.
+However, it is still possible, even if unlikely, as long as there are a few sperm live in the sperm specimen.

 Experts recommend that couples who are trying to have a baby and find themselves in this situation turn to Assisted Reproductive Technology (ART).
 Particularly, IVF with ICSI (Intracytoplasmic Sperm Injection) is the most appropriate treatment.

-With IVF/ICSI, as long as the number of viable sperm equals the number of oocytes able to fertilize, pregnancy is possible.
-Nonetheless, the higher the number of sperm, the better—this way, it would be possible to examine the sperm morphology and motility before proceeding with ICSI.
+With IVF/ICSI, there is only the need for the number of viable sperm to equal the number of oocytes able for fertilization.
+Nonetheless, the higher the number of sperm the better, to allow selection of the sperm with the best morphology and motility before proceeding with ICSI.

-A potential complication that may occur when ICSI is the treatment of choice is that the quality of the sperm collected decreases, and no viable sperm is present.
+A potential complication with ICSI is that by the time the treatment is performed, the quality of the sperm decreases so much that no viable sperm is present in that moment.